Charted Waters

 • How long is the trip?
 Half-day charters are typically 4 hours; full-day is 8 hours.

-• Direct communication with your captain before the trip
+• Direct contact with your captain before and after the trip

-• More flexibility to customize the trip, timing, or route
+• More flexibility to customize timing, route, or add-ons

-After booking, the captain should send you departure instructions — dock location, what to bring, what time to arrive.
-If you don't hear from them within 24 hours, follow up directly.
+After booking, expect the captain to contact you within 24 hours with departure details — dock location, what to bring, arrival time.
+If you don't hear from them, send a direct message through the platform.

 What to Bring on Any Charter